exercism/v3/languages/csharp/exercises/concept/properties/.meta/design.md

 - `numbers-basic`: value types such as int and float
 - `classes-basic`: defining classes and working with members.
-* structs
 * Multiple classes per file
 * number casting, rounding and truncation

-Note that the values in the instructions' examples and tests are selected to avoid any question of rounding when converting between float and int.
+Note that the values in the instructions' examples and tests are selected specifically to avoid any question of rounding when converting between float and int.
 Rounding and truncation will produce the same result.